Holistic Nursing Care for Seniors

 “Our residents receive daily exercise, eat nourishing food, spend time outdoors, take minimal prescription drugs, and participate in daily activities of the household so they are active and engaged during the day and sleep better at night.”

 Grace Buchanan RN

 Our residents exercise daily in the morning.
-Our staff leads group exercise class including light weightlifting, cardio, strength and balance training.
-Indoor and outdoor walks are also provided for our residents who need additional exercise and fresh air.
+Our staff leads group exercise class including cardio, strength and balance training.
+Indoor and outdoor walks are also provided for our ambulatory residents.

 November through April residents receive 10 – 15 minutes of Light-box therapy to help boost their mood and increase their vitamin D levels.
 The rest of the year they go outside every day possible for natural sunlight.

 Our residents feel better and are more engaged when they take only those prescription drugs that are absolutely necessary for their health.
 All medications are routinely reviewed by the health care team to determine their necessity.
-Unnecessary drugs are weaned under the physician team’s guidance.
+Unnecessary drugs are weaned under the physician’s guidance.

 Organic Essential Oils from locally owned Verditas Botanicals are used on residents for various therapeutic purposes including peppermint oil to relieve joint pain and nausea, lavender oil for calming and ear wax removal, tea tree oil for foot and nail fungus treatment.

 Our Activities Director Sherry leads interactive music sessions with the accordion and singing 2-3 times a week.
 We also have various musicians who perform including singing Girl Scouts, Barbara Friedman of Music Memories, electronic keyboard and golden oldies by Mr. Charles Scott Sr. and various duos and trios from the community.